apptainer/apptainer-userdocs/environment_and_metadata.rst

-*You should not manually modify* files under ``/.singularity.d``, from your definition file during builds, or directly within your container image.
-Recent 3.x versions of {Singularity} replace older action scripts dynamically, at runtime, to support new features.
+*You should not manually modify* files under ``/.singularity.d``, from your definition file during builds, or directly within your container image. {Singularity} replaces older action scripts dynamically, at runtime, to support new features.
 In the longer term, metadata will be moved outside of the container, and stored only in the SIF file metadata descriptor.

 .. code::